wolfgang101/include-mastodon-feed/README.md

 ### Additional customizations

-You can create a file config.local.php to overrwrite select settings
+You can create a file config.php to overrwrite select settings

-See [config.local-example.php](config.local-example.php) for a full list of supported settings
+See [config-example.php](config-example.php) for a full list of supported settings

 ## Installation